-Our paper A^2-Nets: Double Attention Networks (pdf comming soon) was accepted as a poster at NIPS 2018.
+Our paper A^2-Nets: Double Attention Networks was accepted at NIPS 2018.
+See you in Montreal!
 Work with awesome collaborators from the National University of Singapore.

 Our work on visual similarity search over the whole Flickr corpus just launched!
 Try it yourselves by clicking on the magnifying glass icon at the top right corner of any photopage!
 Story covered in The Verge, Engadget, Petapixel, Digital Trends and Venture Beat.